-- ift (bioxtasraw.SASM.IFTM) The GNOM IFT to be used as DAMMIN input.
+- ift (bioxtasraw.
+SASM.
+IFTM) The GNOM IFT to be used as DAMMIN input.
 If write_ift is False, an IFT already on disk is used and this parameter can be None. - prefix (str) The output prefix for the DAMMIN model. - datadir (str) The output directory for the DAMMIN model.
-If using an IFT on disk, then the IFT must be in this directory. - mode ({'Fast', 'Slow' 'Custom', 'Refine'} str, optional) The DAMMIN mode.
+If using an IFT on disk, then the IFT must be in this directory. - mode ({'Fast', 'Slow' 'Custom'} str, optional) The DAMMIN mode.
 Note that most of the advanced settings require that DAMMIN be in 'Custom' mode to use.
-Defaults to slow.
-If using 'Refine' mode then initial_dam must be specified. - symmetry (str, optional) The symmetry applied to the reconstruction.
+Defaults to slow. - symmetry (str, optional) The symmetry applied to the reconstruction.
 Accepts any symmetry known to DAMMIN.
 Defaults to P1. - anisometry ({'Unknown', 'Prolate', 'Oblate'} str, optional) The anisometry applied to the reconstruction.
-Defaults to Unknown. - initial_dam(str, optional) Name of the input model file for refinement.
-Must be in datadir. - write_ift (bool, optional) If True, the input IFT is written to disk.
+Defaults to Unknown.

+- initial_dam (str, optional) Argument for initial search volume.
+Maybe be either s/e/c/p for sphere, ellipsoid, cylinder, or parallelepiped or the name of the input model, i.e. a damstart model, file for refinement.
+If it is an input model, it must be in datadir. - write_ift (bool, optional) If True, the input IFT is written to disk.
 If False, an IFT already on disk used, as defined by ift_name (directory must be datadir). - ift_name (str, optional) The IFT name on disk.
-Used if write_ift is False.

-- atsas_dir(str, optional) The directory of the atsas programs (the bin directory).
+Used if write_ift is False. - atsas_dir(str, optional) The directory of the atsas programs (the bin directory).
 If not provided, the API uses the auto-detected directory. - settings (bioxtasraw.RAWSettings.RAWSettings, optional) RAW settings containing relevant parameters.
 If provided, every model parameter except mode, symmetry, and anisometry is overridden with the value in the settings file.
 Default is None. - unit ({'Unknown', 'Angstrom', 'Nanometer'} str, optional) The unit of the P(r) function.
-Defaults to 'Unknown'. - constant (str, optional) Constant offset for reconstruction.
+Defaults to 'Unknown'. - random_seed (str, optional) Random seed for the reconstruction.
+Default is to let DAMMIF generate the seed. - constant (str, optional) Constant offset for reconstruction.
 Default is to let DAMMIN determine the offset. - dam_radius (float, optional) Packing radius of the dummy atoms.
 Default is to let DAMMIN determine the parameter value. - harmonics (int, optional) Number of spherical harmonics to use in the reconstruction.
 Default is the DAMMIN default. - prop_to_fit (float, optional) Proportion of the curve to fit for the reconstruction.
 Default is the DAMMIN default. - curve_weight ({'0', '1', '2'} str, optional) Curve weighting function.
 0 Porod weighting.
 1 Porod weighting with emphasis of initial points (default), 2 logarithmic weighting. - max_steps (int, optional) Maximum number of steps in the annealing procedure.
 Default is the DAMMIN default. - max_iters (int, optional) Maximum number of iterations within a single temperature step.
 Default is the DAMMIN default. - max_success (int, optional) Maximum number of successes in a temperature step.
 Default is the DAMMIN default. - min_success (int, optional) Minimum number of successes in a temperature step.
 Default is the DAMMIN default. - T_factor (float, optional) Temperature schedule factor.
 Default is the DAMMIN default. - loose_penalty (float, optional) Looseness penalty weight.
 Default is the DAMMIN default. - knots (int, optional) Number of knots in curve to fit.
 Default is the DAMMIN default. - sphere_diam (float, optional) Sphere diameter in Angstrom.
 Default is the DAMMIN default. - coord_sphere(float, optional) Radius of the first coordination sphere.
-Default is the DAMMIN default. - disconnect_penalty (float, optional) Disconnectivity penalty weight.
+Default is the DAMMIN default.

+- disconnect_penalty (float, optional) Disconnectivity penalty weight.
 Default is DAMMIN default. - periph_penalty (float, optional) Peripheral penalty weight.
 Default is DAMMIN default. - abort_event (threading.Event, optional) A threading.Event or multiprocessing.Event.
-If this event is set it will abort the dammif run.
+If this event is set it will abort the dammif run. - readback_queue (queue.Queue, optional) If provided, any command line output (STDIN, STDERR) is placed in the queue.